Tractable Computation of Expected Kernels: Circuit Representation

 \begin{mydef}[Compatibility] Two circuits $\f$ and $\g$ are compatible if (i) they are smooth and decomposable, and (ii) for any pair of product units $n \in \f$ and $m \in \g$ that share the same scope, they decompose in the same way, i.e., for every unit $c \in \ch(n)$, there must exist a unique unit $c^\prime \in ch(m)$ such that $ \phi(c)=\phi(c^\prime)$. \end{mydef}

 \begin{mydef}[Structured-decomposability] A circuit is structured-decomposable if it is compatible with itself. \end{mydef} Notice that structured-decomposable circuits are a strict subclass of decomposable circuits.
 An example of a structured-decomposable PC is shown in Figure~\ref{fig: pc example 1}.
 The way that a structured-decomposable circuit hierarchically partitions its scope can be compactly represented by a graph called \emph{vtree}~\citep{pipatsrisawat2008new}, \emph{pseudo-forest}~\citep{jaeger2004probabilistic} or \emph{pseudo-tree}~\citep{dechter2007and}.
 In a nutshell, compatible structured-decomposable circuits conform to the same hierarchical partitioning over their variables.
 Figure~\ref{fig: pc example 1} and Figure~\ref{fig: pc example 2} show two compatible PCs.
-This additional requirement enables the tractable computation of moments of predictive models~\citep{khosravi2019tractable} and the probability of logical constraints~\citep{bekker2015tractable,choi2015tractable} and will be pivotal also to efficiently compute the expected kernels.
+This additional requirement enables also the tractable computation of moments of predictive models~\citep{khosravi2019tractable} and the probability of logical constraints~\citep{bekker2015tractable,choi2015tractable}.

+\paragraph{Construction of PCs} As mentioned before, several classes of tractable probabilistic graphical models (PGMs) including Chow-Liu trees~\citep{chow1968approximating} and hidden Markov models (HMMs)~\citep{rabiner1986introduction} can be represented as compact PCs with certain structural properties.
+The process of translating one graphical representation into a circuit is called \textit{compilation} and has received much attention in the literature~\citep{chavira2005compiling,darwiche2011sdd}.
+In particular, \citet{shen2016tractable} propose a very efficient compilation scheme that compiles a factor graph into a structured-decomposable PC by first representing each factor as a PC and then multiplying them together.

+Besides compiling PCs from other tractable models, we can also directly learn PCs from data~\citep{lowd2012learning,rooshenas2014learning,peharz2020einsum}.
+Recently learning algorithms tailored towards structured-decomposable PCs have been proposed~\citep{LiangXAI17,DangPGM20}.
+For our experiments we will employ \textsc{Strudel}~\citep{DangPGM20} for its simplicity and speed.